holtgrewe/tracdox/trac-sphinx/source/Tutorial/BasicSequenceIO.rst

 #.
 We want to read a **batch of records** into memory, e.g. 100k records at a time.
    Then, we perform some computation on the records, for example in parallel with 4 threads on 25k records each.

-These use cases are supported by the functions :dox:`SequenceStream#readAll readAll`, [dox:SequenceStream#readRecord readRecord], and :dox:`SequenceStream#readBatch readBatch`.
+These use cases are supported by the functions :dox:`SequenceStream#readAll readAll`, :dox:`SequenceStream#readRecord readRecord`, and :dox:`SequenceStream#readBatch readBatch`.

 Each of these functions is available in two variants.
 The first accepting only the sequence identifier and sequence characters besides the :dox:`SequenceStream` object and the second also accepting the a :dox:`CharString` for the PHRED base qualities.